yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-troubleshoot.md

 - If your cluster is deployed in a VPC and you are trying to connect from a peered VPC, add one or more IP addresses from the peered VPC to the cluster IP allow list.

-- If you are using a secure internet gateway, whitelist `*.ybdb.io`.
+- If you are using a secure internet/web gateway, whitelist `*.ybdb.io` to allow access to clusters.

 ### Connection closed in Cloud Shell